-Sugar: Table sugar is made from either sugarcane or sugar beets, both completely plant-based ingredients.
+Table sugar is made from either sugarcane or sugar beets, both completely plant-based ingredients.
 Some sugar is processed with bone char, which is used in the refining process and helps whiten sugar.
-Sugar certified as USDA organic is not allowed to use bone char, and many brands are calling out when they are vegan.
+Sugar certified as USDA organic is not allowed to use bone char, and many brands have started calling out when they are vegan.